usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/standards-guidance.md

 related-content: true
 print: true
 back-to-top: true
+sidenav-pdf:
+  title: Guidance on the 2010 ADA Standards for Accessible Design
+  filename: guidance-2010-standards.pdf
 ---
 ## State and Local Government Facilities: Guidance on the Revisions to 28 CFR 35.151